 Host a launch party before the products are publicly available and invite local influencers, the product suppliers, designers, and producers, and your most loyal customers to attend.

-Invite them to your launch party to talk about their craft with the customers in attendance.
-Your objective is to create a buzz around your new products, makes loyal customers feel like they’re part of an exclusive club, and generate sales.
+Your objective is to create a buzz around your new products and make loyal customers feel like they’re part of an exclusive club, and generate sales.
 And good news, launch parties achieve that objective.
 84% of consumers re-purchase a product that was initially promoted at a launch party.

 For example: Encourage the customers you invite to bring their friends alone.
 Incentivize them with a promotional discount or gift and, of course, the opportunity to schmooze with the “it” crowd you invite.